pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Sequenced items
 ===============

-A sequenced item type provides a common persistence model across the components of the mechanism.
-The sequenced item type is normally declared as a namedtuple.
+A sequenced item type provides a common persistence model across the library's infrastructure layer.
+For the library, a sequenced item class is declared as a namedtuple.
+Below is an example of a sequenced item namedtuple.

 .. code:: python